MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 23. In the **Microsoft 365 admin center** from the left navigation pane, select **Users**, and then choose **Active Users**.

-24. Select the NY-TeamsRoom1@&lt;YourTenant&gt;.onmicrosoft.com account, and then select the **Manage product licenses** tab.
+24. Select the NY-TeamsRoom1@&lt;YourTenant&gt;.onmicrosoft.com account, and then select the **Licenses and Apps** tab.

 25. In the NY-TeamsRoom1@&lt;YourTenant&gt;.onmicrosoft.com page, under the **Licenses and Apps** tab, select **Microsoft Teams Rooms Standard** and then select **Save changes**.